kecman/view/PLAN.md

 - [XXL,UI/UX] Suggested values when transforming an item
 - [UI/UX] Add a button to capture a screenshot, look at the Jai Clipboard module
 - [XXL,UI/UX] Think about how to do literate programming in Jai, use this to generate the user documentation.
 Maybe with notes attached to procedures or decalarations?
 It would be cool to generate context specific help windows using this information in comments/notes somehow, maybe a local variable matching some pattern get processed by a meta program?
+- [XXL] Think about a plugin system where you write bindings for c++ libraries and benefit from Jai introspection e.g., bind to C++ datastructures/algorithms, and auto generate UI for Jai versions of those for fast experimentation/UI generation